atolcd/alfresco-trashcan-cleaner/README.md

 Works with:

- - Alfresco Community 3.x and 4.x
+ - Alfresco Community from 4.2.d
- - Alfresco Enterprise 3.x and 4.x
+ - Alfresco Enterprise from 4.1.5

 Building the module
 -------------------